-Marriott International Inc. (MAR), the largest publicly traded U.S. hotel chain, said second-quarter earnings increased 5.9 percent as demand from groups and corporate travelers rose for high-end hotels.
+Marriott International Inc. (MAR:US), the largest publicly traded U.S. hotel chain, said second-quarter earnings increased 5.9 percent as demand from groups and corporate travelers rose for high-end hotels.

 Net income climbed to $143 million, or 42 cents a share, from $135 million, or 37 cents, a year earlier, the Bethesda, Maryland-based company said today in a statement.
 Results matched the average estimate of 11 analysts in a Bloomberg survey.

 Earnings are being helped by group bookings and demand for upscale hotel rooms in major cities in North America and Asia, Nikhil Bhalla, a senior lodging analyst at FBR & Co. in Arlington, Virginia, said before results were announced.
 In Washington, demand rose “slightly” from the first quarter, he said.
 Marriott, whose brands include Ritz-Carlton, has about 5 percent of its rooms in the U.S. capital.